Saliva its properties. Saliva. Salivation. The amount of saliva. The composition of saliva. primary secret. Why is saliva viscous and foamy

 • Anions: Cl, F, J, HCO3, CO3, H2PO4, HPO4

-• Mental irritants - such as the thought of eating
+• Mental stimuli - for example, the thought of food

 • Local irritants - mechanical irritation of the mucous membrane, smell, taste

 • Hormonal factors: testosterone, thyroxine and bradykinin stimulate the secretion of saliva.
-During menopause, there is a suppression of saliva secretion, which provokes.
+During menopause, suppression of saliva secretion is observed, which provokes.

-• Nervous system: The onset of salivary secretion is associated with arousal in the central nervous system.
+• Nervous system: the beginning of saliva secretion is associated with excitation in the central nervous system.

 Permanent deterioration of salivary secretion is usually rare.
-The reasons for the decrease in salivary secretion can be a general decrease in the amount of tissue fluid, emotional factors and fever.
-And the reasons for the increased secretion of saliva can be: diseases of the oral cavity, for example, such as cancer of the lip or ulcers of the tongue, epilepsy, Parkinson's disease, or physiological process- pregnancy.
-The lack of sufficient secretion of saliva provokes an imbalance in the flora in the oral cavity, which can lead to periodontal disease.
+The reasons for the decrease in saliva secretion may be a general decrease in the amount of tissue fluid, emotional factors and fever.
+And the reasons for increased secretion of saliva can be: diseases of the oral cavity, for example, such as cancer of the lips or tongue ulcers, epilepsy, Parkinson's disease or physiological process- pregnancy.
+The lack of sufficient secretion of saliva provokes an imbalance of the flora in the oral cavity, which can lead to periodontal disease.

-In addition to the main salivary glands, there are many small salivary glands in the mouth.
-Salivation is a reflex process that begins or intensifies as a result of the triggering of appropriate stimuli.
-The main factor that provokes the secretion of saliva is irritation of the taste buds of the mouth during a meal.
-The state of excitement is transmitted through the sensitive nerve fibers of the branches. facial nerve...
-It is along these branches that the state of arousal reaches the salivary glands and causes salivation.
-Salivation may begin even before food enters the mouth.
-The stimuli in this case can be the very sight of the food, its smell, or just the thought of food.
-When eating dry food, the amount of saliva secreted is significantly greater than when eating liquid food.
+In addition to the main salivary glands, there are many minor salivary glands in the oral cavity.
+Salivation is a reflex process that begins or intensifies as a result of the activation of appropriate stimuli.
+The main factor that provokes the secretion of saliva is the irritation of the taste buds of the oral cavity during meals.
+The state of excitation is transmitted through the sensitive nerve fibers of the branches facial nerve.
+It is through these branches that the state of excitation reaches the salivary glands and causes salivation.
+Salivation can begin even before food enters the mouth.
+The stimuli in this case can be the very sight of food, its smell, or just the thought of food.
+When eating dry food, the amount of saliva secreted is much greater than when eating liquid food.

 Functions of human saliva

-• Protective function of saliva...
-Saliva possesses antibacterial action...
-In addition, it moistens and mechanically cleanses the oral mucosa.
+• The protective function of saliva.
+Saliva has antibacterial action.
+In addition, it wets and mechanically cleans the oral mucosa.

-• Mineralizing function of saliva...
-Our enamel is made up of hard hydroxyapatites - crystals made of calcium, phosphorus and hydroxyl ions.
-In addition, it contains organic molecules...
-Although the ions are very tightly bound in hydroxyapatite, in water the crystal will lose this bond.
-To reverse this process, our saliva is naturally saturated with calcium and phosphate ions.
-These elements take up the space freed up in the crystal lattice and therefore prevent corrosion of the enamel surface.
-If our saliva is constantly diluted with water, the concentration of calcium phosphate will be insufficient and tooth enamel will begin to crumble.
+• Mineralizing function of saliva.
+Our enamel is made up of hard hydroxyapatites - crystals that are made up of calcium, phosphorus and hydroxide ions.
+In addition, it contains organic molecules.
+Although the ions are very tightly bound in hydroxyapatite, the crystal will lose this bond in water.
+To reverse this process, our saliva is naturally rich in calcium and phosphate ions.
+These elements take up space vacated in the crystal lattice and therefore prevent corrosion of the enamel surface.
+If our saliva is constantly diluted with water, the concentration of calcium phosphate will be insufficient and tooth enamel will start to crumble.
 Our teeth must remain healthy and functional for many decades.
-Here saliva plays a role: its components, primarily mucins, firmly settle on the surface of the crystal and create a protective layer.
-If the pH is too alkaline for an extended period, hydroxyapatite builds up too quickly, leading to tartar formation.
+Here saliva plays its role: its components, primarily mucins, firmly settle on the surface of the crystal and create a protective layer.
+If the pH level is too alkaline for a long period, the hydroxyapatite grows too fast, leading to tartar formation.
 Prolonged exposure to acidic solutions (pH< 7) приводит к пористой, тонкой эмали.

 The digestive system breaks down nutrients that we eat, turning them into molecules.
 Cells, tissues and organs use them as fuel for various metabolic functions.

-The digestion process begins the moment food enters the mouth.
-The mouth and esophagus themselves do not produce any enzymes, but the saliva produced in the salivary glands contains a number of important enzymes.
-Saliva mixes with food during the act of chewing, acts as a lubricant and begins the digestion process.
+The process of digestion begins the moment food enters the mouth.
+The mouth and esophagus do not produce any enzymes themselves, but the saliva produced by the salivary glands contains a number of important enzymes.
+Saliva mixes with food during the act of chewing, acts as a lubricant and starts the process of digestion.
 Enzymes in saliva begin to break down nutrients and protect you from bacteria.

 Saliva amylase molecule

-Saliva amylase is a digestive enzyme that acts on starch to break it down into smaller carbohydrate molecules.
+Salivary amylase is a digestive enzyme that acts on starch to break it down into smaller carbohydrate molecules.
 Starches are long chains that are attached to each other.
 Amylase breaks bonds along the chain and releases maltose molecules.
-To experience the action of amylase, all you have to do is gnaw on the cracker and in a minute you will feel that it has a sweet taste.
-The functions of salivary amylase are better performed in a slightly alkaline environment or at a neutral pH; it cannot act in the acidic environment of the stomach, only in the oral cavity and esophagus!
+To experience the action of amylase, just start chewing on a cracker and within a minute you will feel that it has a sweet taste.
+Salivary amylase functions better in a slightly alkaline environment or at a neutral pH, it cannot act in the acidic environment of the stomach, only in the oral cavity and esophagus!
 The enzyme is produced in two places: the salivary glands and the pancreas.
-A type of enzyme produced in the pancreas is called pancreatic amylase, which completes the digestion of carbohydrates in the small intestine.
+The type of enzyme produced in the pancreas is called pancreatic amylase, which completes the digestion of carbohydrates in the small intestine.

 Saliva lysozyme molecule

 Lysozyme is secreted into tears, nasal mucus and saliva.
 The functions of saliva lysozyme are primarily antibacterial!
-This is not an enzyme that will help digest food, it will protect you from any harmful bacteria that enter the mouth with food.
-Lysozyme breaks down polysaccharides in the cell walls of many bacteria.
-After the cell wall has been broken, the bacterium dies, bursting like a ball of water.
-WITH scientific point vision, cell death is called lysis, so the enzyme that performs the task of killing bacteria is called lysozyme.
+This is not the enzyme that will help digest food, it will protect you from any harmful bacteria that enter the oral cavity with food.
+Lysozyme destroys the polysaccharides of the cell walls of many bacteria.
+After the cell wall has been broken, the bacterium dies, bursting like a water balloon.
+FROM scientific point of view, cell death is called lysis, so the enzyme that performs the task of destroying bacteria is called lysozyme.

 Lingual lipase molecule

-Lingual lipase is an enzyme that breaks down fats, in particular triglycerides, into smaller molecules called fatty acids and glycerol.
-Lingual lipase is found in saliva, but it doesn't complete its work until it reaches the stomach.
+Lingual lipase is an enzyme that breaks down fats, specifically triglycerides, into smaller molecules called fatty acids and glycerol.
+Lingual lipase is found in saliva, but it won't finish its job until it reaches the stomach.
 A small amount of lipase, called gastric lipase, is produced by cells in the stomach.
 This enzyme specifically digests milk fat in food.
-Lingual lipase is a very important enzyme for babies because it helps them digest the fats in milk, which makes digestion much easier for their immature digestive system.
+Lingual lipase is a very important enzyme for children because it helps them digest the fats in milk, which makes digestion much easier for their immature digestive system.

-Any enzyme that breaks down proteins into their constituent parts, amino acids, is called a protease, which is general term...
-Three main proteases are synthesized in the body: trypsin, chymotrypsin and pepsin.
-Special cells in the stomach produce an inactive enzyme called pepsinogen, which is converted to pepsin when it comes in contact with acidic environment in the stomach.
+Any enzyme that breaks down proteins into their component parts, amino acids, is called a protease, which is general term.
+The body synthesizes three main proteases: trypsin, chymotrypsin and pepsin.
+Special cells in the stomach produce the inactive enzyme pepsinogen, which is converted to pepsin when it comes into contact with acidic environment in the stomach.
 Pepsin breaks certain chemical bonds in proteins called peptides.
 The human pancreas produces trypsin and chymotrypsin, enzymes that enter small intestine through the pancreatic duct.
-When partially digested food travels from the stomach to the intestines, trypsin and chymotrypsin produce simple amino acids that are absorbed into the bloodstream.
+When partially digested food moves from the stomach to the intestines, trypsin and chymotrypsin produce simple amino acids that are absorbed into the blood.

-Although amylase, protease, and lipase are the three main enzymes that the body uses to digest food, many other specialized enzymes aid in this process as well.
-The cells that line the intestines produce enzymes, maltase, sucrase, and lactase, each capable of converting a specific type of sugar into glucose.
-Likewise, special cells in the stomach secrete two other enzymes: renin and gelatinase.
+While amylase, protease, and lipase are the three main enzymes the body uses to digest food, many other specialized enzymes also assist in the process.
+The cells that line the intestines produce the enzymes maltase, sucrase, and lactase, each capable of converting a specific type of sugar into glucose.
+Similarly, special cells in the stomach secrete two other enzymes: renin and gelatinase.
 Renin acts on the protein in milk, converting it into smaller molecules called peptides, which are then completely digested by pepsin.

-Saliva is one of the most important secrets of the body.
-If a person is healthy, then every day he produces up to two liters of this liquid, and the process is almost imperceptible.
-However, sometimes thick and viscous saliva appears, "stickiness" is felt.
-Unpleasant mucus can be found in the mouth in the morning. white that foams.
-What such changes indicate, what causes them, and how to get rid of symptoms - all this is worth talking about in detail.
+Saliva is one of the body's most important secrets.
+If a person is healthy, then every day he produces up to two liters of this fluid, and the process proceeds almost imperceptibly.
+However, sometimes thick and viscous saliva appears, and “stickiness” is felt.
+In the morning you can find unpleasant mucus in your mouth white color which foams.
+What these changes indicate, what causes them and how to get rid of the symptoms - all this is worth talking about in detail.

 What is saliva for?

-Salivary glands a slightly acidic secretion is produced in the mouth (usually in daytime the process is more intensive - it is produced most of daily allowance, while the hours of night rest are characterized by its slowing down), which performs a complex function.
-Salivary fluid, due to its composition, is required in order to:
+Salivary glands produce a slightly acidic secret in the mouth (usually in daytime the process is more intense - it is produced most of daily allowance, while the hours of night rest are characterized by its slowdown), which performs a complex function.
+Salivary fluid due to its composition is required in order to:

 • disinfect the oral cavity - the likelihood of developing diseases such as periodontal disease or caries is reduced;